AdobeDocs/analytics-learn.en/help/strategy/customer-intelligence-with-virtual-analyst.md

 ### Leverage your Virtual Analyst

-Think of the [Virtual Analyst](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/virtual-analyst/overview.html?lang=en) as the rockstar analyst who:
+Think of the [Virtual Analyst](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/virtual-analyst/overview.html?lang=en) as the rock star analyst who:

 * Never leaves the office and doesn't need to
 * Tells the Who, What, When, Where, Why and So What of your business